 - We can find an activation tank which acts as a biological reactor;

-- A settling tank will allow the separation of solids, activated sludge and treated wastewater;
+- A settling pond will allow the separation of solids, activated sludge and treated wastewater;

 - Activated sludge return equipment to transfer activated sludge to the aeration tank inlet